 The very idea of a corporation is evil.
-The entire purpose of a corporation is to absolve individuals of responsibility for their actions.
+Its entire purpose is to absolve individuals of responsibility for their actions.
 That's the corporation's defining characteristic.
-Batman is a bat, Spiderman is a spider, and a corporation is an abolition of personal responsibility.
+It's an abolition of personal responsibility.
 That's what it is.

 And why is that a good thing?
 Why would that EVER be positive for society?

-And why are the people who screech loudest about "personal responsibility" the most vocal supporters of corporations, given that the whole purpose of a corporation is to abolish the concept of responsibility for one's choices?
+And why are the loudest advocates of "personal responsibility" also the most vocal defenders of corporate personhood , given that the whole purpose of a corporation is to abolish the concept of personal responsibility?

 It's a psychopath